Web Accessibility Testing Guide

 - Use the headings list to navigate using arrow keys to a Heading level and hit enter.
 Then press the down arrow to start reading content.

 - Check links list (Insert F7) to see if links make sense out of context.

-- Image sliders: Are the controls labeled descriptively?
+- Image sliders & video: Are the controls labeled descriptively?
 Does JAWS read the content on the slides?
 (Try down arrow if it doesn't start automatically)

 - Forms: Tab through and listen to see if form field labels match.
 Try submitting and make sure you get verbal notification of success or failure.

 - Dialog boxes: Listen to make sure you can hear the message, tab to any options, and dismiss with keyboard.
 See if keyboard focus returns to a logical location afterwards.

 - Is navigation is consistent and logical throughout the site?